techidaily/site-windows11/source/_posts/eliminate-loadlibrary-error-87-misconfiguration.md

  If you have a fresh Windows install or using a new system, your computer may be missing the necessary driver for the display adapter.
 This may cause your display adapter to malfunction and stop working.

- To fix the issue, check and[update your graphics drivers on Windows](https://www.makeuseof.com/update-graphics-drivers-in-windows-10/) .
+ To fix the issue, check and [update your graphics drivers on Windows](https://www.makeuseof.com/update-graphics-drivers-in-windows-10/) .
 If you have a dedicated GPU, use the GPU management tool from the manufacturer to download the update.
 You can also download the newer updates from the GPU manufacturer’s website.

 ## 3\.
 Perform a Driver Roll Back

  This error is often due to the issue with your display adapter and mainly with the AMD machines.
 If the error is triggered after a recent driver or OS update, check if your graphics device has received a newer update.
 If so, you can perform a driver rollback to reinstall the older driver.

- You can[perform a driver rollback using Device Manager](https://www.makeuseof.com/how-to-roll-back-a-driver-in-windows-10/) .
+ You can [perform a driver rollback using Device Manager](https://www.makeuseof.com/how-to-roll-back-a-driver-in-windows-10/) .
 This should work irrespective of the Windows version you are running.
 However, if the rollback driver option is greyed out, it means Windows doesn’t have an older version that you can go back to and reinstall.

 ## 4\.
 Uninstall and Reinstall the Graphics Drivers